melpon/libxml/README.md

 ## NIF

-NIF for Libxml2 are defined in Libxml.Nif.
+NIF for Libxml2 are defined in `Libxml.Nif`.

 These functions are **thin** wrapper.
 You should manage yourself the memory allocation and deallocation.